Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 ### !end-challenge
 <!-- prettier-ignore-end -->

-We know what test cases we want to write now, but rather than moving back to `test_book_routes.py`, we're going to create a new test file `test_route_utilities.py`.
+We know what test cases we want to write now, but rather than moving back to `test_book_routes.py`, we're going to create a new test file `test_route_utilities.py` since we'll be writing `validate_model` in the new `route_utilities.py` file.
 This new file will hold tests for `validate_model` and any future helper functions we write that assist us with our routes, but aren't tied to a specific set of routes.

 Try out writing the `validate_book` tests, then check out the tests we included below.